 Do you have a set of spectrophotometer calibration standards in your lab?
-If the answer is yes, the next few paragraphs will help save you tons of headaches and additional fees from mishandling your calibration standards.
+If the answer is yes, the next few paragraphs will help save you tons of headaches and additional fees that arise from mishandling your calibration standards.

-First, we’ll explain what can happen when standards are not handled properly.
+First, we’ll explain what can happen when standards are not handled properly:

-Solid-State Vs. Liquid Spectrophotometer Calibration Standards
+Solid-State vs. Liquid Spectrophotometer Calibration Standards

 How to Handle Solid-State Calibration Standards